 Foreclosure and Dissolution Not Allowed

 Delaware’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of Delaware LLC members can use to get at their LLC ownership interest.
 Thus, unlike some other states, Delaware does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
 This makes Delaware a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

-If you are concerned about your LLC's liability protection from personal creditors, you should consider creating a multi-member LLC with two or more members.
-If you create a two member LLC, the second member must be a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Delaware LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.